Zargotrax/Infographie/buglist.md

 --10. add trycatch for both import 2d - 3d--
 --11. fix delete btn in 3d view--
---12. the cursor disapear over the view menu in the 2d view--
-13. shader mode : primitive appear all black when there should be light --14.
+--12. the cursor disapear over the view menu in the 2d view-- --13. shader mode : primitive appear all black when there should be light-- --14.
 Cursor is not displaing export animation when exporting in 2d view-- --15. add btn to change img layer--
 --16.
 2d view changing color changes all img color at the same time--